Forethought-Technologies/AutoChain/README.md

 ## Components overview

-There are a few key concepts in MiniChain, which could be easily extended to build new agents.
+There are a few key concepts in AutoChain, which could be easily extended to build new agents.

 ### Chain